Darin-Sarra/MATLAB_FingerPrint/README.md

-Project : Fingerprint Recognition System (Work Only With Matlab 32 Bit)
+Project : Fingerprint Recognition System :

+Attention : (This Demo Work only with Matlab 64 Bit, you need the full source code to work both in 32, 64 bits ).

 - Description: Discover The Least Developed Technique For FingerPrint Recognition,Based On The Matching with The Euclidean Distance & Filter Gabor.